Buying Certified Organic Heirloom Seeds

 We sell Certified Organic Heirloom Seeds.
 The proof is the document listed here in blue or get a copy at the bottom of this page.
 This is how you can be sure the seeds you are buying are truly Certified Organic seeds.
 Remember “natural” is NOT Certified Organic.
 In fact we think it is important to define some terms because there seems to be a great deal of confusion about organic heirloom seeds.
 So, lets define a few things:

-An Heirloom seed is: Generally defined as an open pollinated variety that has resulted from natural selection rather than a controled hybridization process.
-Some sources say an "heirloom seed" variety must be at least 50 years of age to be considered an heirloom and this topic still seems to be hotly debated.
+An Heirloom seed is: Generally defined as an open pollinated variety that has resulted from natural selection rather than a controlled hybridization process.
+Some sources say an “heirloom seed” variety must be at least 50 years of age to be considered an heirloom and this topic still seems to be hotly debated.
 Seed saved from an heirloom produces plants with the same characteristics as the parent.

 Open Pollinated: Open pollinated seed varieties are those that result from pollination by insects, wind, self-pollination or other natural forms of pollination.
 If you saved seeds from open-pollinated varieties and grow them they will come true, meaning that the plans will produce plants with characteristics or traits like the parent plant from which the seeds were harvested (Assuming they did not cross pollinate with another of the same family.
 To learn more about this we recommend these books that teach seed saving techniques and basic plant genetics.)